Giuseppedes/atlas-backups-with-terraform/README.md

 ## Disaster recovery: How to enable automatic backups of an Atlas MongoDB cluster using Terraform and storing snapshots on AWS S3.

-Assuming we have a terraform module for defining Mongo Atlas cluster, the first step for enabling backups is to set the argument `cloud_backup` in the resource `mongodbatlas_cluster`.
+Assuming we have a terraform module for defining the Mongo Atlas cluster, the first step for enabling backups is to set the argument `cloud_backup` in the resource `mongodbatlas_cluster`.

 ```terraform